-- Official MC PA blue scrubs as designated by the program must be worn during lab time.
+- Official MC PA blue scrubs as designated by the Program must be worn during lab time.
 Female students should wear a sports bra under their scrubs.
 Some labs may require wearing sports shorts.
 These shorts must be grey in color, made of cotton, and of modest length and design.
-They must not have lettering or designs on them other than small manufacturer's logos (such as the Nike logo). - Patient gowns are provided and can be worn during a physical examination in the examination rooms.
-Women must wear a sports bra underneath the gown. - Casual shoes are permissible, but do not include opened-toed shoes, thongs, sandals, or flipflops.

-• Official MC PA Program scrubs are allowed to be worn on Diagnostic Medicine Lab day, for all classes, the entire class must wear them on that day.
+They must not have lettering or designs on them other than small manufacturer's logos (such as the Nike logo). - Patient gowns can be worn during a physical examination in the examination rooms.
+Women must wear a sports bra underneath the gown. - Casual shoes are permissible, but do not include opened-toed shoes, thongs, sandals, or flip-flops. - Official MC PA Program scrubs are allowed to be worn on lab days, for all classes.
+The entire class must wear them on that day.